amunn/msu-thesis/README.md

 The class is based on the `memoir` document class, and therefore inherits all of the functionality of that class.

+# TeX distribution requirements

+The `msu-thesis` class requires an up-to-date TeX distribution, 2022 release or later.

+# Engine requirements

+The `msu-thesis` class works with all LaTeX engines (pdfLaTeX, XeLaTeX, LuaLaTeX).

 # Update on new formatting requirements (Fall 2022)